 This document describes structure of accounts related to Portfolio Purchases only.

-The “PMC TST” installation of QB will be used for “PMC” investor from the PMC-TEST CMS installation.
+The “PMC TST” installation of QB will be used for “PMC Funding 2021, LLC” investor from the PMC-PROD CMS installation.
 It will use the described structure of accounts on the level of Portfolio Purchases.
 While all QB installations should be created by PMC people manually (because some QB license should be bought), this installation of QB will be created by DOTS.

+Previously existing codes that sent some data from PMC CMS to QB will be disabled or removed.
+Previously existing accounts in “PMC TST” installation of QB will be disabled (if possible).
+The aim is to send only new data to the initially clean “PMC TST” QB

 The PMC system sends purchase and collection operations to relevant QB installation automatically when a defined event occurs.
 These operations are sent as a set of credit and debit “journal entries”.